Particular/docs.particular.net/servicepulse/redirect.md

 In Versions **1.6.6** and above ServicePulse includes a screen to view and manage failed message redirects that have been created to send failed messages to an alternate queue when the original processing endpoint address is no longer available.

-INFO: Message redirects are only a feature of ServicePulse/ServiceControl and will not alter the routing for normal NServiceBus messages in your system.
+INFO: Message redirects are only a feature of ServicePulse/ServiceControl and will not alter the routing for NServiceBus endpoints.

 To manage redirects go to Configuration page and select tab called `Retry Redirects`.